BeloveO/alx-system_engineering-devops/0x00-shell_basics/README.md

-‘1-listit- check for content of current working directory’
+‘1-listit- check for content of current working directory’.